lucpena/Admin-Dashboard/README.md

 # Admin-Dashboard

-This application is an Admin dashboard made in Laravel 8.
+This application is an Admin dashboard made in Laravel 5 e PHP 8.
 Here you can create a new user and login with the default Laravel auth routes.
 Inside the application you have three kinds of pre-made roles.
 You can only see all the features if you are an Admin.
 While Admin you can:

 - See a list of all users;